nikodunk/blog/_writing/2024-08-03-using-your-react-code-in-react-native.md

 date: 2024-08-03 08:00:00 -0700
 ---

-The most native-feeling way we've found to deliver a React web app to mobile without re-building it in React Native and essentially forking our client/View codebase is to do something similar to [Strada](https://hotwire.dev), but with React/React-Native.
+The most native-feeling way we've found to deliver a React web app to mobile without building all screens twice is to do something similar to [Strada](https://hotwire.dev), but with React/React-Native.

 If you're mobile-only, this is not the solution for you (build it in React Native).
 If you're mobile-first, then build it in React Native and ship it to web.